Part Two of a quick analysis of the Manhattan Institute’s health care plan or ‘plan’:

 - The states would give up the acute care Medicaid population to the Feds and take over the entire long term care/disability obligations of Medicaid with a proviso that they do no worse than they would have under joint Federal-State Medicaid until 2036.

 If we did not have Mississippi, Texas, and Alabama in this country, this could make sense.
 Long term care for either the elderly or disabled is a very different beast than short term acute care for reasonable healthy people.
-It is a bit odd that we smash these two programs together into Medicaid, so seperate programs with seperate and distinct expertise could make sense.
+It is a bit odd that we smash these two programs together into Medicaid, so separate programs with separate and distinct expertise could make sense.
 The political dynamic in three years or the first recession after this change goes into effect is that the Feds are dictating an un-funded mandate to the states, so the states are spending money on moochers instead of giving the productive another non-incentive changing tax cut.
 In Roy’s world, that is a feature and not a bug; in my moral calculus, that is a major bug and not a feature.

 My very reasonable fear is that being old or disabled in Texas with Texas paying for everything would lead to far worse outcomes than being old or disabled in Massachusetts.